movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 professional and personal journey of healing a severe abdominal separation and restoring a functional core.

-It's based on my experience working with diastasis recti and recurring back spasms on both my body and with a few of my clients.
-I found there was so little support for abdominal separation out there and most of the solutions available focused on patching the gap instead of looking into what had caused it in the first place.
-It was so incredibly frustrating to be getting re-injured over and over again.
-And I found that a lot of people with similar problems develop a fear of moving.

-I'm very passionate about helping people – especially mums – to restore a functional core and improve their quality of life.

 This unique course brings together private movement coaching, small group classes and experiential workshops challenging the meaning of core strength beyond the tight abs.